momolabo7/portfolio/content/test/stuff.md

+the mess at the table draws your attention.

-"oh don't mind the mess here, it's just stuff i made"
+"oh don't mind that, it's just stuff i made"

 their eyes soften.

-"i like programming you see. making websites, games and all that"
+"i like programming you see. websites, games and all that"